 Both the 100D and the 70D have been discontinued, but can regularly be found used on eBay.
 The 100D was replaced by the Canon 200D, while the 70D was followed by the Canon 80D.

-So what is the bottom line?
+So how do things add up?
 Which of the two cameras – the Canon 100D or the Canon 70D – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.